notaryproject/specifications/specs/trust-store-trust-policy.md

   An *object* that specifies a predefined verification level, with an option to override the Notary Project trust policy defined verification level if user wants to specify a [custom verification level](#custom-verification-level).
     - **`level`**(*string*): A REQUIRED property that specifies the verification level, supported values are `strict`, `permissive`, `audit` and `skip`.
 Detailed explanation of each level is present [here](#signatureverification-details).
     - **`override`**(*map of string-string*): This OPTIONAL map is used to specify a [custom verification level](#custom-verification-level).
+    - **`verifyTimestamp`**(*string*): An OPTIONAL property that specifies timestamp verification configuration.
+Supported values are `always` and `afterCertExpiry`.
+The default value is `always`, which means always verify timestamp countersignature. `afterCertExpiry` means only verify timestamp countersignature if at least one certificate in the signing certificate chain has expired at the time of verification.
   - **`trustStores`**(*array of string*): This REQUIRED property specifies a set of one or more named trust stores, each of which contain the trusted roots against which signatures are verified.
 Each named trust store uses the format `{trust-store-type}:{named-store}`.
 Currently supported values for `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
-For publicly trusted TSA, `tsa:publicly-trusted-tsa` is the default value, and implied without explicitly specifying it.
-If a custom TSA is used the format `ca:acme-rockets,tsa:acme-tsa` is supported to specify it.
+To enable timestamp verification, type `tsa` MUST be configured.
   - **`trustedIdentities`**(*array of strings*): This REQUIRED property specifies a set of identities that the user trusts.
 For X.509 PKI, it supports list of elements/attributes of the signing certificate's subject.
 For more information, see [identities constraints](#trusted-identities-constraints) section.
 A value `*` is supported if user trusts any identity (signing certificate) issued by the CA(s) in `trustStore`.
+This field only contains trusted identities issued by CA(s) or Signing Authorities.

 #### Blob Trust Policy

 ##### Version 1.0